techenvy/look-see-security-scanner/readme.txt

 * Look-See is born!

 == Upgrade Notice ==

-= 3.5-5 =
-This release adds a new configuration check and fixes a reporting bug.
-Happy holidays!

 = 3.5-4 =
 This release adds new features: configuration analysis and old core file identification.